 COVID-19 and the Freedom of Information Act Process for EGLE

-Due to the COVID-19 pandemic, all state office buildings are closed to the public with most state employees working remotely.
-During this period, EGLE will be providing any/all responsive records to FOIA requests via electronic means.
+At this time, EGLE offices are open for onsite record review by appointment only.
+Records responsive to FOIA requests continue to be provided via electronic means, in the EGLE FOIA Request Center.
 It is recommended that all FOIA requests and payments be submitted to EGLE via the EGLE FOIA Request Center.
-Questions or concerns may be directed to EGLE-FOIA@Michigan.gov.
+Questions or concerns about the FOIA may be directed to EGLE-FOIA@Michigan.gov.
+For additional COVID-19 information, please visit Michigan.gov/EGLE/About/Covid-19.

 The Michigan Freedom of Information Act (FOIA) provides all persons (except persons incarcerated in correctional facilities) with access to public records of public bodies.
 Requests to inspect or receive public records from EGLE must be in writing and describe the requested records with enough detail to enable the department to identify and locate the requested records.
 Some records are exempt from disclosure under the FOIA or another statute and thus will not be provided.
 A fee may be charged to process your request.